Birkhoff normal form and long time existence for periodic gravity water waves: Introduction

 The main result of this paper (Theorem \ref{BNFtheorem}) proves a conjecture of Zakharov-Dyachenko \cite{Zak2} and Craig-Worfolk \cite{CW}, on the approximate integrability of the water waves system \eqref{eq:113}.
 More precisely, we show that \eqref{eq:113} can be conjugated, via a bounded and invertible transformation in a neighborhood of the origin in phase space, to its Birkhoff normal form, up to order $4$.
 This latter was formally computed in \cite{Zak2,CW}, see also \cite{CS}, and, remarkably, shown to be integrable.
+It is fair to say that the formal approach in \cite{Zak2,CW} can not be translated into a rigorous proof and that Theorem \ref{BNFtheorem} requires a completely different approach to the Birkhoff normal form reduction.
 As a consequence, we obtain a long-time stability result (Theorem \ref{thm:main}) for small periodic perturbations of flat interfaces: periodic perturbations that are initially $\e$-close to the flat equilibrium in a sufficiently regular Sobolev space, lead to solutions that remain regular and small for times of order $\e^{-3}$.
+This result has been announced in \cite{BFP}.

 While in recent years several results have been obtained for quasilinear equations set in an Euclidean space $ \R^d $, fewer results are available in the periodic setting, or on other compact manifolds.
 In this context, the achievement of extended stability results through rigorous reductions to high-order Birkhoff normal forms should be seen as a key step to understand the global dynamics of evolution PDEs in non-dispersive settings.